samjoneill/samoneill.com/src/index.md

 # Welcome

 Hello, I'm Sam O'Neill.
 I'm a Brighton-based design engineer working at [Clearleft](https://clearleft.com).
-Since the mid-noughties I've been designing and building beautiful, performant and accessible websites for clients across all manner of sectors.
+For the last ten years I've been designing and building beautiful, performant and accessible websites for clients across all manner of sectors.